servicemeshinterface/smi-spec/README.md

 ### Technical Overview

-The SMI is specified as a collection of Kubernetes Custom Resource definitions.
-These CRD APIs (details below) can installed onto any Kubernetes cluster and manipulated using standard tools.
+The SMI is specified as a collection of Kubernetes Custom Resource Definitions(CRD).
+These CRD APIs (details below) can be installed onto any Kubernetes cluster and manipulated using standard tools.
 But they don't actually do anything without an SMI provider.

 To activate these APIs an SMI provider is run in the Kubernetes cluster.
 The SMI provider